 - Not ideal for small spaces

-- Semi-enclosed design offers privacy and reduces anxiety
+- Semi-enclosed structure provides privacy and reduces anxiety for pets

 9. Petmate Indigo Igloo Dog House

-- Insulated design maintains comfort in hot and cold weather
+- Insulated design maintains comfort in both hot and cold weather

-- Raised floor keeps pets dry and clean
+- Raised floor prevents moisture and keeps pets dry

 - Excellent insulation